garrettrayj/den/README.md

 Just add widely available RSS feeds to stay up-to-date without all the noise.
 There is no advertising, notifications, recommendations, comments, or trends; just a buffet of links from just the publishers you choose.

 - Compatible with iPhone, iPad, and Mac
+- No registration or extra account needed
 - Subscriptions and read items sync across devices with iCloud
 - Compatible with RSS, Atom, and JSON feed formats
-- Search for items and subscriptions
+- Search items and feeds by keyword
-- OPML import and export for adding and sharing subscriptions
+- Import and export subscriptions with OPML
 - Light and dark theme options

 ## Release Notes